Let us know you are coming

 The MTPC will liaise with relevant border agencies to confirm availability for border clearance processes.

-If MTPC approval is required, cruise ship operators or their agents must submit their application in the ASAP
+Cruise ship or large passenger vessel operators or their agents requiring MTPC approval must submit their application in the ASAP.
+This must be done

-Cruise vessels wanting to undertake Round Trip Cruises must apply through the
+Cruise vessels wanting to undertake a Round Trip Cruise (RTC) must apply through the

-MTPC Air and Sea Approval Portal FAQs or by contacting the MTPC.
+MTPC Air and Sea Approval Portal FAQs (428KB PDF).
+Alternatively,

-Note: Approved arrival clearance of vessels at non-appointed ports will incur Australian Border Force and Department of Agriculture, Fisheries and Forestry cost recovery charges.
-The Australian Border Force does not levy any charges for clearance at appointed ports.
-However, the Department of Agriculture, Fisheries and Forestry operates on a full cost recovery basis.
+Note: Approved arrival clearance of vessels at non-appointed ports will incur Australian Border Force (ABF) and Department of Agriculture, Fisheries and Forestry (DAFF) cost recovery charges.
+The ABF does not levy any charges for clearance at appointed ports.
+However, the DAFF operates on a full cost recovery basis.

 Cruise ship visitors and on-board functions